Aquanty/rtd-hgs/docs/source/index.rst

 information for any number of polygons.
 When used more than once it is important to keep in mind that polygons must not share any elements.

+Nodal fluid mass balance from xy list -.3in

 #. **x(i), y(i)...end** :math:`xy`-coordinates [L] of polygon vertices.